kingstinct/react-native-device-activity/README.md

 ## Alternative Example: Blocking Apps for a Time Slot

 This example shows how to implement a complete app blocking system on a given interval.
-The main principle is that you're configuring these apps to be blocled with FamilyControl API and then schedule when the shield should be shown with ActivityMonitor API.
+The main principle is that you're configuring these apps to be blocked with FamilyControl API and then schedule when the shield should be shown with ActivityMonitor API.
 You're customizing the shield UI and actions with ShieldConfiguration and ShieldAction APIs.

 ```typescript
 import { useEffect, useState } from 'react';